Whether you’re removing stains from clothes or cleaning hard surfaces in your home, borax and OxiClean are go-to products.

 Alternatively, OxiClean is a brand with several products containing various ingredients.

-OxiClean’s most popular product, and the focus of this comparison, is the Versatile Stain Remover Powder.
+OxiClean’s most popular product is the Versatile Stain Remover Powder.

 The active ingredients in that product are sodium percarbonate, sodium carbonate, surfactants, and polymer.
 The proprietary blend of chemicals is designed to cut through stains safely without harsh bleaching agents.